sccn/sccn.github.io/others/EEGLAB_revision_history.md

     filters can now be applied only to selected channel subsets or types.
--   The <b>data import menu</b> has been cleaned up, adding direct links to some popular import plug-ins.
+-   The <b>data import menu</b> has been cleaned up, adding direct links to some popular import plugins.
 -   When performing source localization of independent components using DIPFIT, the brain area in which the equivalent dipole is located is now estimated based on direct look-up in the 40-region